The Sacroiliac Joint (SI Joint) and Back Pain

-Eight percent of all Americans will experience low back pain at some point in their lives.
-It is the second most common cause of disability.
-Doctors are becoming more educated on the causes and treatments for low back pain.
-One potential cause is the sacroiliac (SI) joint.
-The SI joint is located in the pelvis.
-It links the pelvic bone to the sacrum.
+It’s estimated that approximately eight percent (8%) of all Americans will experience low back pain at some point in their lives.
+It is suggested to be the second most common cause of physical disability, Arthritis being the first.
+As medical technologies advance, Doctors are learning even more in depth potential causes, and in turn treatments, for low back pain.
+One potential cause is the sacroiliac joint, otherwise known as the SI joint.
+The sacroiliac joint is located in the pelvis and links the pelvic bone to the sacrum.
 This joint can be injured or deteriorate over time causing low back, leg, pelvic, or buttock pain.

-A properly functioning SI joint will provide stability for the pelvis and bear the load of the upper body.
+A properly functioning sacroiliac joint will provide stability for the pelvis and bear the load of the upper body.
 SI joint dysfunction can occur as a result of childbirth, trauma, degeneration, or other conditions.
-The pain however, may not be in the SI joint itself but in the soft tissues that surround the SI joint or other areas of the body.

 Did you know the pain however, may not be actually coming from in the sacroiliac joint itself but instead, within the soft tissues that surround the joint or other areas of the body?
 This is called radiating pain and can typically be treated with conservative approaches such as physical therapy, soft tissue message or mobilization, and acupuncture.